Have you ever been on a codeshare flight?

 Everything is very simple here.

-If it was a European airline, these rules apply to all it’s flights to, from or within Europe*.
+If it was a European airline, these rules apply to all its flights to, from or within Europe*.

 If it was a non-European airline, the following applies to all it’s flights from or within Europe*.
+When you're flying with a non-EU airline you are slightly less protected.

 *In this case, Europe means all EU Member States and Guadeloupe, French Guiana, Martinique, Reunion, Mayotte, Saint Martin (French Antilles), the Azores, Madeira, the Canary Islands, Iceland, Norway, and Switzerland.